zalando/postgres-operator/docs/developer.md

 Note: if you use multiple Kubernetes clusters, you can switch to Minikube with `kubectl config use-context minikube`

-## Create ConfigMap
+## Deploying the operator

+### Kubernetes manifest

-ConfigMap is used to store the configuration of the operator
+A ConfigMap is used to store the configuration of the operator.
+Alternatively, a CRD-based configuration can be used, as described [here](reference/operator_parameters).

 ```bash
     $ kubectl --context minikube  create -f manifests/configmap.yaml
 ```

-## Deploying the operator

-### - Kubernetes manifest

 First you need to install the service account definition in your Minikube cluster.